 Copies of the death certificate will have to be provided to prove your loved one is deceased.
 A certified copy will need to be sent to all insurance companies in order to process claims and collect the insurance money if there are policies.
 In many cases, it is the insurance money that will help pay for the funeral and burial.

-To request a death certificate in Dallas, you can go to the Dallas County Clerk Website and fill out an Application For A Certified Copy Of Death Certificate.
+To request a death certificate in Dallas, you can go to the Dallas County Clerk Website.

 For more information on What to do When a Loved One Dies, request our FREE book: